Immiora/the-narrow/wiki/places/CityWatch.md

 ### The City Watch of Magdalen

 The Magdalen City Watch is a civil police organisation tasked with keeping the peace and investigating crime in the city.
+[DCS Jane Darling](JaneDarling) heads the detective branch of the Watch.

 ### The 11th Precinct